 All residence halls are directly connected to the Keene Mutual Aid Dispatch Center, which dispatches the Putney Fire Department.
-In the case of a fire, an individual should:
+In the case of a fire, or evidence that a fie has occurred, an individual should:

 - 1. Pull the nearest fire alarm and then exit the building. - 2.
 Contact 9-1-1 - 3.
 Notify a Resident Dean, Resident Assistant, or Campus Safety personnel asto where the fire is located. - 4.
 Remain available to inform the Putney Fire Department or College staff, as they may need information.